dougeby/IntuneDocs/intune-azure/manage-apps/app-configuration-policies.md

 App configuration policies can help you eliminate these problems by letting you assign these settings to users in a policy before they run the app.
 The settings are then supplied automatically, and users need to take no action.

 You do not assign these policies directly to users and devices.
-Instead, you associate a policy with an app, and then deploy the app.
+Instead, you associate a policy with an app, and then assign the app.
 The policy settings will be used whenever the app checks for them (typically, the first time it is run).

 > [!TIP]
 > This policy type is currently available only for devices running iOS 8.0 and later.
 It supports the following app installation types: